G4ITTeam/g4it/services/documentation/content/1-getting-started/1-local-configuration/1-tools.md

 In _File_>_Project Structure_ > _Platform Settings_ > _SDKs_, _click on_ __+__ > _Download JDK_ and select __version 23,
 Oracle OpenJDK__, default Location.

+In recent versions of IntelliJ, SDK is already installed.

 ### Plugins

 _In case plugins download don't work, configure the proxy in IntelliJ File > Settings > search proxy > HTTP Proxy, then